tbycoding/edx/01_intro_nodejs/module1_labs/module1_assignment/README.md

 \
 **Please Note**\
-If you would like to download individual labs, it may be easiest to use svn:
+If you need to download individual labs, it may be easiest to use svn:

 `svn checkout <url> <path>`